-- In exceptional circumstances, participants may be granted an interruption. - This interruption is granted prospectively.
-The Diploma and Masters Committee must be informed at the time of the exceptional circumstance.
-Interruptions, resulting in extensions, WILL NOT be granted retrospectively.
+• In exceptional circumstances, participants may be granted an interruption.

+• This interruption is granted prospectively.
+The Diploma and Masters Committee must be informed as soon as possible of the exceptional circumstance.
+Interruptions, resulting in extensions, will be granted on a case by case basis.